MirceaMacarie/Test_Cases/README.md

 **Test ID:** 4

-**Test Title:** Test the ”Remember Me” checkbox
+**Test Title:** Test the "Remember Me" checkbox

-**Description:** Test the ”Remember Me” checkbox by using correct credentials and checking it.
+**Description:** Test the "Remember Me" checkbox by using correct credentials and checking it.

 **Steps to reproduce:**
 1. Go to site https://login.wordpress.org/
-2. Add the correct user/pass
+2. Add the correct username / password
-3. Click the ”Remember Me” checkbox
+3. Click the "Remember Me" checkbox
 4. Observe if user remains logged in after closing the webpage

-**Expected result:** User should remain logged in after checking ”Remember Me” checkbox and closing the webpage.
+**Expected result:** User should remain logged in after checking "Remember Me" checkbox and closing the webpage.

-**Test Data:** User: test & Pass: 1234
+**Test Data:** Username: test & Password: 1234

 #

 **Test ID:** 5

-**Test Title:** Test ”Lost your password?” link
+**Test Title:** Test "Lost your password?" link

-**Description:** Test the functionality to change/recover your password by using ”Lost your password?” link.
+**Description:** Test the functionality to change / recover the password by using "Lost your password?" link.

 **Steps to reproduce:**
 1. Go to site https://login.wordpress.org/
 2. Add correct username
-3. Press ”Forgot your passowrd?” link
+3. Press "Forgot your passowrd?" link
 4. Observe if user receives an email to change the password

-**Expected result:** User should receive an email to change/recover the password after pressing the ”Forgot your passowrd?” link.
+**Expected result:** User should receive an email to change / recover the password after pressing the "Forgot your passowrd?" link.

-**Test Data:** User: test & Pass: /
+**Test Data:** Username: test & Password: /

 #

+### :two: Test Cases for search bar function on https://www.emag.ro/ :arrow_down:

 **Test ID:** 6